B.M.C. - Digital / Analogue Converter

 The music stream for standard USB transfers is generated in the computer, but its quality depends on internal computer clocks not optimized for audio.
 Fortunately, the USB protocol allows a solution: the so-called asynchronous mode.

 In asynchronous mode, USB music streaming is not synchronized to the computer's internal clocks, but by an external device, as in the B.M.C.
 DAC 1.
 The possibility of external clocking gives the DAC 1's asynchronous high-resolution USB input the ability to deliver better sound.
 It enables the DAC 1 to receive digital audio data from the computer then clock the data using a high-precision device.
 In addition, the data stream is created directly in front of the actual digital/analog conversion.
-The circuit, more elaborated than a standard USB circuit, provides a consistent jitter-free data stream, sampling frequencies up to 192khz, and resolutions up to 24 bit.
+The circuit, more elaborate than a standard USB circuit, provides a consistent jitter-free data stream, sampling frequencies up to 384 khz, and resolutions up to 32 bit.

 This makes it possible to transmit modern recording-studio standards via USB from the computer.
 Many recording studios and musicians are already providing high-resolution music files online.
 The DAC 1's asynchronous high-resolution USB input makes it possible to listen to high-resolution music as it's meant to be heard.